UniqueNetwork/mass-nfts-doc/generate.md

 <image src="./docs/image-attribute-mapping.png"></image>

 In the `Attribute exists 1-100% of tokens` column, indicate the probability percentage with which each attribute will be present.
-For example, `head`, `eye`, and `mouth` are mandatory attributes with a probability set at `100`%. hair will appear in only 70% of the tokens, while jewelry will be present in only 20%.
+For example, `head`, `eye`, and `mouth` are mandatory attributes with a probability set at `100`%. `hair` will appear in only 70% of the tokens, while jewelry will be present in only 20%.

 In the subsequent columns, list the names of attributes and their probability of occurrence among the tokens.

 Make sure:

 1. The order of listing attributes is crucial and should correspond to the sequential number of the corresponding image.
 For example, `hair1.png` corresponds to the attribute `bush`, `hair2.png` corresponds to `messy`, and `hair3.png` corresponds to `green punk`.
 Therefore, the order in the table should be exactly as follows: `bush`, `messy`, `green punk`.
 2. Specify the probability of each attribute's occurrence for individual NFTs.
-For example, for `bush`, the probability of occurrence is set to `30%`, and for `messy`, it is set to 20%, `green punk` 15%, `red punk` - 5%.
+For example, for `bush`, the likelihood of occurrence is set to `30%`, and for `messy`, it is set to 20%, `green punk` 15%, `red punk` - 5%.
 The final values will appear as follows: `bush%30`, `messy%20`, `green punk%15`, `red punk%5`.
 The cumulative probability set in the `Values and rarity percentage of each` column should match the probability set in the `Attribute exists 1-100% of tokens` column.

 <image src="./docs/chances.png"></image>

-Export table to csv format by clicking on `File - Download - Comma Separated Values (.csv)`
+Export the table to CSV format by clicking on `File - Download - Comma Separated Values (.csv)`

 <image src="./docs/export-csv.png"></image>

-> ✏️ Rename the exported file to `attributes.csv` and save it in the `generate` folder near the images parts.
+> ✏️ Rename the exported file to `attributes.csv` and save it in the `generate` folder near the images' parts.
 ### 3.2 Set the collection metadata

 <image src="./docs/collection-metadata.png"></image>

 > ✏️ In the `config.js` file, fill in the fields `collectionName` (max 64 symbols), `collectionDescription` (max 256 symbols), and `symbol` (max 4 symbols).
 >
-> If you want to make nesting available for your collection, also set the `nesting` property.
+> If you want to make nesting available for your collection, set the `nesting` property.
 [Read more about nesting](https://docs.unique.network/networks/nesting.html).

 ## ⛓ Step-4: Prepare Substrate Account

 ### 4.1 Generate address and seed phrase

-To create the collection and tokens, you will need an address with balance.
-If you don't have account yet you may create it with [Polkadot{.js} extension for Chrome](https://polkadot.js.org/extension/).
+You will need an address with a balance to create the collection and tokens.
+If you don't have an account yet, you may create it with [Polkadot{.js} extension for Chrome](https://polkadot.js.org/extension/).

 - Open the Polkadot{.js} extension in your browser.
 - Look for the "+" icon and click on it.